layilin/SP23-33852/_annotations/book4.md

 127.51 mechanic art.
 Grainger recommends that enslaved persons from the Congo be assigned specific trades rather than being forced to work as field laborers.

 127.52 ductile.
-Malleable; flexible.
+Malleable, flexible.

 128.58 art.
 The "Errata" list at the end of *The Sugar-Cane* indicates that "art" should read "want."

 [place] 128.62 Golden Coast.
 Term used by Europeans to define one of the four major trading region on the West African coast.
 Although it is difficult to establish the borders of these regions with exactitude, they included the Grain Coast (roughly corresponding to modern Sierra Leone and Liberia), the Ivory Coast (modern Côte d'Ivoire), the Gold Coast (modern Ghana), and the Slave Coast (modern Togo, Benin, and Nigeria).
 British slaving ships often made port on the Cape Verde islands off the coast of modern Senegal before sailing down the coast of Africa, trading goods along the way.
 Once they had rounded the Bight of Benin, they followed the equator past the island of Saint Thomas (São Tomé) and toward the Caribbean.
 It is important to note that people were enslaved and embarked from a much larger region than the region denominated by the Slave Coast (the region of embarkation ranged from at least Senegal to Angola).

 128.63 Papaws.
 Also Popo.
 Name of people from the region between Accra in modern Ghana and Ouidah in Benin.
-(Not to be confused with Papaw/Papaya.)

 [place] 128.65 Volta.
 Volta river in Ghana, which empties into the Atlantic Ocean northeast of Accra.

 [place] 128.65 Rey.
 Likely the Rey (or Rio del Rey) estuary in modern Cameroon.
 It is not clear whether Grainger means a specific river within this estuarial system.

 128.71 oft by suicide.
 Suicide was prevalent in the Atlantic slave trade and occurred during various stages of the process of transportation.
 Europeans proposed various theories to explain these suicides.
-In particular, physicians like Grainger often suggested that suicide by the enslaved was caused by physical illness or by fixed melancholy.
+In particular, physicians like Grainger often suggested that suicide by the enslaved was caused by physical illness or by a disease known as fixed melancholy.
 European Christians considered suicide to be a sin (it was a breach of the sixth commandment forbidding murder), but their concern when it came to the enslaved was almost solely economic, as Grainger suggests in these and later lines.

 128.72 gang.
 Gang was the general term used to designate groups of enslaved persons.

 129.77 just proportion rise.
 Samuel Johnson (1709-1784), an acquaintance of Grainger and one of the most important writers of the eighteenth century, referred to this and the preceding three lines in a review of *The Sugar-Cane* that he published in the *Critical Review* (Oct 1764).
 While the review was largely positive, Johnson took issue with the fact that, here and in the stanzas that follow, Grainger is giving "instructions for the buying and choice" of the enslaved.
 As he further comments, "here we think that tenderness and humanity, with which the former part of the poem seems replete, is, in some measure, forgotten.
 The poet talks of this ungenerous commerce without the least appearance of detestation; but proceeds to direct these purchasers of their fellow-creatures with the same indifference that a groom would give instructions for chusing an horse" (276-277).

 129.82 Cormantee.
+Also Coromantin.
 Name given to Fanti people embarked at Fort Kormantse in the modern nation of Ghana.
 By the mid-eighteenth century, the name Cormantee was closely associated with warlike people who resisted enslavement, thus explaining Grainger's warning in these lines.
-Indeed, Grainger would have been familiar with Tacky's Revolt, a 1760 uprising led by Coromantees in Jamaica.
-The uprising, which occurred less than a year after Grainger arrived in St. Kitts, loomed lage over the remainder of the century and led to a number of increasingly repressive laws (see "Obeah" on this site).
-Also see http://revolt.axismaps.com/ for more on Tacky's Revolt.
+Indeed, Grainger would have been familiar with Tacky's Revolt, a 1760 uprising led by Coromantins in Jamaica.
+The uprising, which occurred less than a year after Grainger arrived in St. Kitts, loomed large over the remainder of the century and led to a number of increasingly repressive laws.
+For more information about Tacky's Revolt, see http://revolt.axismaps.com/.

 129.88 poinard.
 Dagger.